istjohn 9 months ago

 I tend to avoid the insurance and just pile up the money I would have paid to cover the losses.
 Depending on the type of insurance.
 But theft insurance tends to be problematic.
 The fraudulent buy expensive stuff, keep all the receipts, sell the stuff for cash to a friend and then claim on insurance with the proper paperwork.
 Normal people tend not to keep and file away all paperwork and lose out.

-• treflop 2 hours ago
+• treflop 9 months ago

 Although it’s a little more complicated, generally if you can cover a loss out of pocket, then you don’t need insurance.